Rick Renzi

 Richard George Renzi (born June 11, 1958) is an American politician who was a Republican member of the United States House of Representatives representing from 2003 until 2009.

 In 2013, he was convicted on federal criminal charges against him for his involvement in a land-swap deal.
-The charges for personal gain of over $700,000 were filed in 2008.
-On April 19, 2007, the FBI raided his family business, and he temporarily resigned from the House Intelligence Committee.
-On April 27, Renzi denied printed claims he was considering resigning office; however, on August 23, Renzi announced he would not be a candidate for re-election in 2008.
-On February 22, 2008, Renzi was indicted on 35 counts connected to land deals.
-He pleaded not guilty.
-On June 12, 2013, Renzi was convicted on 17 of 32 counts in his corruption case.
-On October 28, 2013, he was sentenced to three years in prison.

-After numerous examples of Prosecutorial Misconduct, by the team led by Jack Smith (lawyer), came to light in a 119-page Inspector General complaint, Renzi was pardoned by President Donald Trump on January 20, 2021.
+After submitting a formal Inspector General complaint of prosecutorial misconduct to the Justice Department, including allegations of fabricated evidence by the team led by federal prosecutor Jack Smith, Renzi was pardoned by President Donald Trump on January 20, 2021.

 Early life, education

 Renzi is one of five siblings born into an Italian-American family in Fort Monmouth, New Jersey.
 He attended high school in Annandale, Virginia, before moving to Sierra Vista, Arizona, in 1975, where his father, U.S. Army Major General Eugene Carmen Renzi (d.
 2008), served at Fort Huachuca.
 Renzi graduated from Buena High School and attended Northern Arizona University (NAU), earning a B.S. in criminal justice in 1980.
 He played football for NAU and was a starting offensive lineman.